Qiskit/rustworkx/docs/source/api.rst

 .. py:function:: is_isomorphic(first, second):
     Determine if 2 DAGS are structurally isomorphic.

-    This checks igf 2 graphs are structurally isomorphic (it doesn't match the contents of the nodes or edges on the dag).
+    This checks if 2 graphs are structurally isomorphic (it doesn't match the contents of the nodes or edges on the dag).

     :param PyDAG first: The first DAG to compare